OMA in The Hague

-Over the past 25 years OMA has designed and proposed numerous projects in The Hague, some of which have been realized, including of course one of OMA/Rem Koolhaas' first major projects, the Netherlands Dance Theater.
+Over the past 25 years OMA has designed and proposed numerous projects in The Hague, some of which have been realized, including of course one of OMA|Rem Koolhaas' first major projects, the Netherlands Dance Theater.
 Until 20 August you can see models, drawings, photos and videos of all of these projects at Stroom (pronounced as "strome" as in "home"), a public gallery in The Hague.
 Although the exhibition looks a bit like Content-light it is an excellent survey.

 Since the exhibition spans more than 25 years, from the design for the Dutch parliament building in 1981 to a recent design for an office block near The Hague Central Station, it gives a rare and interesting historical overview of OMA.
 Whereas the drawings for the Dutch parliament building still resonate with 20s and 30s Russian avant-garde, the design for the multi-purpose building at the Koningin Julianaplein reflects the recent sculptural trend of some of OMA's designs.
 In an act of self-parody there is a table with paper and scissors where you can design your own OMA building.

 The exhibition is also a chance to see the model of one of OMA's best unrealized projects, the design for the The Hague City Hall from 1986.
-It had won the competition but a local official bypassed the jury in favour of his own preference for the entry by Richard Meier.
+It had won the competition but a local official bypassed the jury in favour of his own pick, the entry by Richard Meier.
 So now The Hague has a dysfunctional monolithic blown-up version of a Californian beach house, with of course, a big atrium.

 My Top 5 Unrealized Projects by OMA/Rem Koolhaas:

-1. Tres Grande Bibliotheque (Very Big Library), Paris, 1989
+1. Tres Grande Bibliotheque, Paris, 1989

 2. Two Libraries Jussieu, Paris, 1993